 Copyright

-Exceptions for students and teachers
+Exceptions to copyright law for students and teachers

 As a student/teacher at KI you are allowed to (for example):